There is a Hyper-Greedoid lurking behind every Graphical Accessible Computational Search Problem solvable in Polynomial Time: $P \not= NP$: Main Theorem and Proof

 \begin{corr} \end{corr}

 {\bf Proof}

-By Lemma \ref{HamiltonianAccessibility}, the Hamiltonian Cycle Problem is accessible, but by Lemma \ref{HCPnotAugmentable}, the Hamiltonian Cycle Problem is not augmentable.
+By Lemma \ref{HamiltonianAccessibility}, the Hamiltonian Cycle Problem is accessible, but by Lemma \ref{HCPnotAugmentable3}, the Hamiltonian Cycle Problem does not satisfy Axiom M2'.
 Hence, it is not solvable in polynomial time.
-Therefore, by Theorem \ref{HCeqHatHC}, it is not in $\mathcal{P}$. \\
+Therefore, by Theorem \ref{HCeqHatHC}, the decision problem $\hat{HC}$ is not in $\mathcal{P}$.
+Hence $\mathcal{P}\not = \mathcal{NP} $.